davidul/jwt/readme.md

 ```shell
 jwt genkeys
 ```
+Will generate private and public key to stdout.

 Specify file path, this will generate `private.pem` and `public.pem` in current directory.
 ```shell
 jwt genkeys --keypath .
 ```

 Verify keys
 ```shell
 openssl rsa -in path/to/rsa_key.pem -text -noout